Green-Software-Foundation/hack/README.md

 **Welcome to CarbonHack 24 from the GSF.**

-> From Monday, February 26 - Friday, March 15, 2024, participants will compete to showcase their best application of IF in reducing the environmental impacts of software.
+> From Monday, February 26 - Friday, March 15, 2024, participants will compete to showcase their best application of IF in measuring the environmental impacts of software.
 >
 > Carbon Hack is a dynamic competition that combines healthy rivalry with collaborative innovation.
 Hackers will push the limits of the framework, uncover potential weaknesses, and create innovations to enhance the tool.
 >